EPIC is committed to protecting the environment and actively participating in the communities where we operate.

 Our Approach

-We have a three pillar approach to mitigating risks to the environment:
+We have a three pillar approach to mitigating risks to the environment and our stakeholders.

 Pipeline Integrity Management